 Professional sumo wrestlers are required to live a traditional lifestyle and train together in facilities known as sumo stables.

-Ninjutsu [忍術] - Ninja Martial Art
+Ninjutsu [忍術] – Ninja martial art

-Koryu [古流] - Edo-era Japanese martial arts
+Koryu [古流] – Japanese martial arts from the Edo period

-Other Japanese martial arts
+Other martial arts of Japan

-List of Japanese martial arts
+List of JAPANESE martial arts

 Below is a video showing the main Japanese martial arts: